yefga/DailyNote/README.md

-Nostra Assessment for iOS Engineer -  Yefga
+Build for Interview Purposed -  Yefga

 to open this project, install cocoapods, then run